lurkshark/cornchan/README.md

 [![Build Status](https://travis-ci.com/lurkshark/cornchan.svg?branch=master)](https://travis-ci.com/lurkshark/cornchan)

 ## Development
 The guiding principle of this project is to have a well-tested piece of garbage.
 The implementation should be a single PHP file with as few functions, classes, or otherwise good things as possible.
-This doesn't mean that it should be insecure or buggy; the end product should be of the highest quality.
+This doesn't mean that it should be insecure or buggy; the end product should be solid.

 ### Server